rupertpople/cv/README.md

 I am a backend software developer with a highly diverse professional background, including running my own online business for 3 years.
 As I was always naturally drawn to learning software and have a highly analytical mindset, I decided that coding would be a well suited path.
 I have just completed [Makers Academy](https://github.com/makersacademy), an intensive coding bootcamp and loved every second of it.
 I am now spending my time creating trading algorithms and thoroughly enjoy working with large datasets in Python, Numpy and Pandas.

-Having found what I am truely passionate about, I wish to develop and grow as a coder engaged in logic and data.
+Having found what I am truly passionate about, I wish to develop and grow as a coder engaged in logic and data.
 My priority is to learn as much as I can.

 ### <a name="skills">Links</a>
 - [Github][1]